 Before young people join the school in Year 7, discussions take place between primary and secondary school staff to identify strengths and needs of individuals.

 Assessment data and SEND information is passed to our staff.
 All young people experience two transition days in the summer term of Year 6, where they follow a typical timetable and engage in team-building activities.
 Young people who have been identified as needing enhanced transition are invited to additional visits where a more tailored programme is delivered in smaller groups.
 Where necessary, students can also have individual visits.

 The transition from Key Stage 3 to Key Stage 4 is considered carefully and additional support is given to SEND students when choosing their options.
 The school's Careers Adviser meets with students who have an EHCP at several points in Year 9, Year 10 and Year 11 to ensure they are planning thoughtfully for the next stage of their education and for adulthood.
-A transition plan is written by the SENCo for these students.
-If students plan to transfer to a different post-16 college, the SENCo from their chosen college is invited to their Y11 Annual EHCP review so a suitable transition programme can be implemented.
+If students plan to transfer to a different post-16 college, the SENDCo from their chosen college is invited to their Y11 Annual EHCP review so a suitable transition programme can be implemented.
 This may involve additional visits supported by TAs from our school.

 Similarly, the school's Careers Adviser works closely with students in the College who have additional needs to help them with applications for Higher Education, Apprenticeships or employment.
 This supplements the general programme of Information, Advice and Guidance delivered as part of the College curriculum.
-The SENCo also writes a transition plan for these students.
+The Teaching Assistant attached to the sixth form also provides bespoke support to individuals where needed.

-If young people with additional needs leave the school at any point to join another establishment, the SENCo discusses individual needs with the SENCo at the new setting and passes files on.
-All moves to and from other schools / settings are managed by the school or college to ensure that transition for young people is a smooth as possible.
+If young people with additional needs leave the school at any point to join another establishment, the SENDCo discusses individual needs with the SENDCo at the new setting and passes files on.
+All moves to and from other schools / settings are managed by the school or college to ensure that transition for young people is as smooth as possible.